SysKitTeam/docs-point/common-tasks/permissions-review.md

 ![Permissions Review wizard - Overview step](../.gitbook/assets/permissions-review_wizard-overview.png)

-The **Close & Continue Later** option is available on all steps, and enable you to leave the Permissions Review wizard.
+The **Close & Continue Later** option is available on all steps on the left-bottom, and enables you to leave the Permissions Review wizard.

 {% hint style="success" %}
 **Hint!**